microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   C: Detailed view of the dentogingival plexus and periodontal ligament vessels (PLV).](images/Fig4_mouse teeth.png){#fig:4}

 ### microangioCT of mandible in a large animal model (Göttingen Minipig)

-The Göttingen Minipig is widely recognized as a valuable animal model in preclinical dental and orofacial research, mainly because of its anatomical similarities to humans [@doi:10.1111/j.1601-0825.2006.01337.x; @doi:10.22203/eCM.v013a01; @doi:10.1201/b11356-37].
-Its bone structure and bone remodeling processes closely resemble those of humans, further enhancing its suitability for such studies.

 Göttingen minipigs (Ellegaard Göttingen Minipig, Dalmose, Denmark) were anesthetized intramuscularly (25--35 mg/kg, Dexdomitor; Orion Pharma Animal Health and 50--70 mg/kg, Zoletil 100 Vet, Virbac) and intravenously heparinized with 300 IE/kg (Heparin LEO, LEO Pharma).
 After heparin infusion, the pigs were euthanized with an intravenous dose (100 mg/kg) of pentobarbital (Euthanimal vet, VM Pharma).